Watch the Waves and the Whales

 .....

-Photos courtesy Dave Sorensen - taken from shore with consumer digital
+Photos courtesy Dave Sorensen - taken from shore

 Newfoundland and Labrador has the largest population of spectacular humpback whales in the world!
 And over 29 varieties of marine mammals.